-In cooperation with the Trumann Industrial Development Commission, the Chamber works on business retention and expansion, as well as securing new business and industry.
+In cooperation with the Trumann Industrial Development Commission, the Chamber works on business retention and expansion, as well as recruiting new business and industry to the community.
 We have numerous successes over the years resulting in 18 industries/manufacturing facilities in our community.
 Additionally, we have a respectable history of industrial development over the past century.
 Our retail business district is also vibrant and sustained as is demonstrated by our list of members.

-We can help you locate in our community, construct a facility, and acquire staffing.
-Our extensive past experience in university career services involving corporate recruiting and chamber of commerce service uniquely positions us to help your organization acquire staffing and human resources capital.
-We have relationships with Arkansas State University’s main campus (Jonesboro), ASU Newport, ASU Newport – Marked Tree, ASU-West Memphis, Black River Technical College in Pocahontas and Paragould, Arkansas Northeastern (Blytheville), and other member institutions of the Arkansas Association of Colleges and Employers – of which our Executive Director is a Life Member.
-Our experience includes many years of hosting job fairs for industry and business as well as job posting, resume referrals, interviewing, and marketing organizations and jobs to the community.
-Additionally, we work with the aforementioned institutions to train a qualified workforce for current and future employment needs.
+We can help you acquire staff.
+We have relationships with Arkansas State University’s main campus (Jonesboro), ASU Newport, ASU Newport – Marked Tree, ASU-West Memphis, Black River Technical College in Pocahontas, Arkansas Northeastern (Blytheville), and other member institutions of the Arkansas Association of Colleges and Employers.
+Our experience includes many years of hosting job fairs for industry and businesses.
+Additionally, we work with the aforementioned institutions to train a qualified workforce for current and future employment demands.